benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 io.write(ascii_map[12]) -- write LF
 ```

-Above, I created a table/map in Lua of the ASCII characters I would try to decode.
+Here, I created a table mapping byte values to characters in Lua of the ASCII characters I would try to decode.

-I read in the file contents, `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way; voila, it works.
+I read in the file contents, `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way; voila, it worked.

 Then, I wanted to extend this into a UTF-8 implementation which would handle multibytes.

 How UTF-8 works.

-So, ASCII characters are 7-bit.
-So, as long as the leftmost bit of a byte starts with a zero, it is an ASCII character; otherwise, it's a multibyte character.
-If the first two bits of the first byte are active, but the second bit is a zero, then it's a two-byte character.
-If the first two bits of the first byte are active but the third bit is a zero, then it is a two-byte char; if the first three bits of the first byte are active but the fourth bit is a zero, then it is a three-byte char.
-Finally, if the first four bits are active, it is a four-byte char.

-I started with a tree-type structure containing the extended parts so I would be able to walk over each byte until I reach a character, then print the character, and repeat, for each character.

-Which ended up like this:
+How UTF-8 Works (At a Glance)

+ASCII characters use 7 bits, so if the most significant bit of a byte is 0, it’s just an ASCII character.
+But if the first bit is a 1, then it’s part of a multibyte sequence.

+The number of consecutive 1s at the start of a byte tells us how many bytes are in the character:
+- 0xxxxxxx — 1 byte (ASCII)
+- 110xxxxx — 2-byte character
+- 1110xxxx — 3-byte character
+- 11110xxx — 4-byte character

+Each continuation byte starts with 10xxxxxx.

+To decode these, I started building a tree-like structure in Lua.
+Each byte either leads to a character or to another nested table of possible continuations, eventually mapping to the character once the sequence is complete.

+The code got more complex, but it let me walk over each byte, check the map, and print the decoded character.

 ```lua
 -- Writes extended part of UTF-8 and original ASCII characters to file.
 UNCOMMENT TO CREATE THE FILE